 Prevention is responsible for all prevention, training, safety, and community education efforts in the department.
-Under the direction of Fire Marshal Roger Rudikoff, the division oversees fire safety inspections, public education programs, plans review, and special events planning.
-As the City’s Fire Marshal, he is responsible for the application of the fire code to new and existing structures.
+Under the direction of the Fire Marshal, the division oversees fire safety inspections, public education programs, plans review, and special events planning.
+The Fire Marshal is responsible for the application of the fire code to new and existing structures.

 2020 Goals and Objectives

 - Reduce the risk of fire in commercial structures.

 - Continue Pre-Plan development of high risk structures and occupancies.

 - Implement new inspection software to track violations, code compliance, and fire risk analysis.

 - Raise the department’s visibility to the community through a robust public education program including fire safety, injury prevention, and disaster resilience.

 - Provide fire safety education and rig tours to all 2nd Grade Elementary School classes in Mukilteo.

 - Continue outreach efforts with daycares and other community groups.

 - Continue participation in Touch-a-Truck, National Night Out, and Boo Bash.